logoPROFESSIONAL VERSION

 Etiology of Renal Tubular Acidosis in Horses

 Renal tubular acidosis (RTA) is a sporadic disorder in horses.
-The RTA may be preceded by drug therapy for another condition or renal injury, or there may be no predisposing cause.
-RTA may be transient or recurring.
-Genetic predisposition is unproved but possible in recurring cases, which has been noted in Friesian horses.
-The exact type of renal tubular acidosis, eg, type 1 or type 2, is hard to determine in most equine RTA cases because herbivores normally have alkaline urine, and anorexia by itself will cause a decrease in urine pH.
+The RTA might be preceded by drug therapy for another condition or renal injury, or there might be no recognized predisposing cause.
+RTA can be transient or recurring.
+Genetic predisposition is unproved but possible in recurring cases, which have been noted in Friesian horses.
+The exact type of renal tubular acidosis, ie, type 1 or type 2, is hard to determine in most equine RTA cases because herbivores normally have alkaline urine, and anorexia by itself will cause a decrease in urine pH.
+See Overview of Metabolic Acidosis video.

 Clinical Findings and Diagnosis of Renal Tubular Acidosis in Horses

-Signs of renal tubular acidosis include acute onset of depression, anorexia, muscle trembling, and tachycardia and/or arrhythmia.
-There are many differential diagnoses for these clinical signs, so serum chemistry testing and urinalysis are necessary to confirm the diagnosis.
-There is a severe metabolic acidosis, marked hyperchloremia, and often hypokalemia with equine RTA.
+Clinical signs of renal tubular acidosis include acute onset of depression, anorexia, muscle trembling, and tachycardia and/or arrhythmia.
+These clinical signs suggest many differential diagnoses, so serum chemistry testing and urinalysis are necessary to confirm the diagnosis.
+Severe metabolic acidosis, marked hyperchloremia, and often hypokalemia accompany equine RTA.
 The urine pH is usually neutral to alkaline.
-Blood parathyroid hormone and vitamin D have been increased in some horses with RTA, but the significance and cause of this has not been determined.
+Blood parathyroid hormone and vitamin D have been increased in some horses with RTA; however, the importance and cause of these associations have not been determined.

 Treatment of Renal Tubular Acidosis in Horses

-Administration of sodium bicarbonate IV and PO is generally successful in correcting the metabolic acidosis from renal tubular acidosis.
-Potassium supplementation may be critical if the serum potassium concentration is < 2.5 mEq/L or if the horse is trembling or has cardiac arrhythmias.
-Treatment throughout a few days may result in complete resolution in some horses, but others (likely genetic) may require continued supplementation with sodium bicarbonate administered PO.
+Administration of sodium bicarbonate (dosage based on calculation of bicarbonate deficit; IV and PO) is generally successful in correcting the metabolic acidosis from renal tubular acidosis (1).
+Potassium supplementation can be critical if the serum potassium concentration is < 2.5 mEq/L or if the horse is trembling or has cardiac arrhythmias.
+Treatment throughout a few days can result in complete resolution in some horses; however, others (likely because of genetics) require continued supplementation with sodium bicarbonate administered PO.

 Key Points

-• Renal tubular acidosis may be preceded by drug treatment or renal injury, but some cases have no predisposing cause.
+• Renal tubular acidosis can be preceded by drug treatment or renal injury, but some cases have no known predisposing cause.

 • Clinical signs are nonspecific, so laboratory tests are needed for diagnosis.

-• Sodium bicarbonate is generally successful in correcting the metabolic acidosis, but if hypokalemia is present then potassium supplementation may be needed as well.
+• Sodium bicarbonate is generally successful in correcting the metabolic acidosis; however, if hypokalemia is present, potassium supplementation might be needed as well.

 For More Information